Things to do in the Jordaan

 Marvel at curious self-playing pianos

-This 100-year-old museum houses a fascinating collection of pipe organs, gramophones and pianos that play themselves—with just a little assistance from music recorded on perforated paper rolls.
+The 100-year-old Pianola Museum houses a fascinating collection of pipe organs, gramophones and pianos that play themselves—with just a little assistance from music recorded on perforated paper rolls.
 Back in the day, these curious machines were considered hi-tech.
 The music library encompasses some 30,000 reels precariously stacked up to the rafters, including recordings of some of the most renowned pianists in history.
-Keep your eye on the agenda for special showcases and recitals by top pianists who drop in from the Conservatorium of Amsterdam.
+Keep an eye on the agenda for special showcases and recitals by top pianists who drop in from the Conservatorium of Amsterdam.

 Find out why the Dutch are obsessed with tulips